rahuladhao772/PROJECT./README.md

-THIS IS A HOSPTA; PROJECT
+THIS IS A hospital PROJECT
+how many cost require for this new hospital